 6-max postflop strategy

 Once you’ve nailed down your preflop ranges, you’re ready to improve your game ‘on the streets’ also known as postflop.
-In the recent years poker has evolved very quickly thanks to the solutions from gto solvers, which we have covered more in detail in our article Learning No-Limit Holdem With Poker Solvers here.
+In the recent years, online poker has evolved very quickly thanks to the solutions from GTO solvers.
+We have covered poker solvers more in detail in our article Learning No-Limit Holdem With Poker Solvers here.
 As a result of solver simulations, there’s less guesswork about optimal approaches to the common situations.
 Let’s take a look at how we should approach those situations:

 Playing postflop as the opener: c-betting & double barrelling